Sir Nicholas Bacon, 14th Baronet

-Sir Nicholas Hickman Ponsonby Bacon, 14th and 15th Baronet, KCVO, OBE, DL (born 17 May 1953) is a British landowner, businessman and philanthropist.
+Sir Nicholas Hickman Ponsonby Bacon, 14th and 15th Baronet, KCVO, OBE, DL (born 17 May 1953), is a British landowner, businessman and philanthropist.
 Sir Nicholas is also the Premier Baronet of England.

 Life and education

-Bacon is the only son of Sir Edmund Bacon, KG, 13th and 14th Baronet, and Priscilla Dora Ponsonby, daughter of Colonel Sir Charles Ponsonby, 1st Baronet.
+Bacon is the only son of Sir Edmund Bacon, 13th and 14th Baronet, and Priscilla Dora Ponsonby, daughter of Colonel Sir Charles Ponsonby, 1st Baronet.

 Educated at Eton College before going up to Dundee University where he graduated as MA, Bacon was then called to the Bar at Gray's Inn.
 Between 1966 and 1969 he served as Page of Honour to Queen Elizabeth II.

 Family

 Married to Susan Henrietta Dinnis in 1981, Sir Nicholas and Lady Bacon have four sons: